Yvette Clarke: Abortion

 Clarke has stated that she is pro-choice.
 She has earned high ratings from interest groups such as NARAL Pro-Choice America and Planned Parenthood for her votes against legislation to place restrictions on abortion rights, including the No Taxpayer Funding for Abortion Act of 2011, which would have prohibited federal funds from being used to cover abortions.
 Her ratings with anti-abortion organizations such as the National Right to Life Committee have been correspondingly low.

 Budget, spending and tax issues

 Clarke has consistently opposed legislation to reduce government spending and cut taxes, including voting against the Job Protection and Recession Prevention Act of 2012, which sought to extend tax cuts established during George W. Bush's administration through the end of 2013.
 Clarke received a 92% rating from the National Journal for being liberal on economic policy in 2011, while she received a 15% rating from the National Taxpayers Union for her positions on tax and spending in 2011, and a 2% rating from the Citizens Against Government Waste in 2010.

+Clarke was among the 46 House Democrats who voted against final passage of the Fiscal Responsibility Act of 2023.